Wintermute0110/AEL-asset-library/README.md

    the XML file defines the metadata and assets.
 For Launchers, the XML file defines the metadata, the assets and the emulator parameters (aka the arguments).

+   To import and XML file, go to AEL addon settins, then go to "IO" tab, then select "Import configuration".
+Remember to change the ROM path, assets path and application path in the XML before importing (or you can change later after importing using the "Edit Launcher" context menu).

 Alternatively, you can configure your launchers using the **launcher creation wizard** and have a look at the XML files to learn about the app/emulator arguments you must introduce in the wizard.